If you’re experiencing itching in your nipples after breast pumping, it’s likely you’re not using the right breast pump.

 Moms will always experience an itching sensation when the breast skin stretches.

 Applying a moisturizing lotion on the affected breast skin areas can help to prevent or relief such pain or discomfort.
-A moisturizing lotion can help to soothe any dryness that occurs on your breast skin.
+This moisturizing lotion on Amazon can help to soothe any dryness that occurs on your breast skin.